kalliduz/NeuralAnts/docs/architecture.md

   currently return the direction and distance to the nearest food source.
 - **Actors**: Modify the ant or environment based on brain outputs (velocity updates).
 - **Simulation**: Manages the environment and the set of ants.
+It accepts a starting ant count so multiple ants can compete from the beginning of the simulation.
 Responsible for updating and rendering everything each frame.
 - **NetworkViz**: Renders the neural network of the first ant onto a small canvas so that weights and topology can be observed.